Linaro/website/_posts/current/blog/2023-10-05-android-14-now-available-on-linaro-reference-boards-in-aosp.md

 ## Want to learn more and collaborate?

-For more information on the work we do to keep these devices running well with AOSP, go to our [Linaro Collaboration Advancing Android project page](https://linaro.atlassian.net/wiki/spaces/LCAA/overview).
+To learn more about the work we do around devboards and AOSP, connect with us on IRC at #aosp-developers and/or #linaro-android on OFTC.
+You could also contact us at [amit.pundir@linaro.org](mailto:amit.pundir@linaro.org) or [sumit.semwal@linaro.org.](mailto:sumit.semwal@linaro.org)

 Linaro is also working towards enabling a “Dev-boards for Android” community to provide a collaborative space for developers desirous of keeping AOSP running with relevant kernels on various devices.
 Stay tuned for more details on this soon!